lewisnyman/lewisnyman.co.uk/app/_posts/2015-06-07-birthday-leaving-party.md

 ---
-layout: default
+layout: post
 title: A Birthday and a leaving party
 tags: 100 words
 ---

 OK so I didn't blog for the past two days.
 I've had two full days.
 It's more important not to fall than not to stumble.

 Saturday involved a trip to the [Epping Railway](http://eorailway.co.uk/) and a trip though the lovely countryside for my Dad's birthday.
 The evening involved rushing to see of my good friend [Sam,](http://samdransfield.tumblr.com/) who's leaving England to ply his trade on the west coast, Los Angeles.
 I'll miss him.